 Amazon.com is one of the internet’s most popular stores.
 Their comprehensive collection of just about anything you could want to be coupled with a great… Read More »Amazon’s Top Digital SLR Cameras, Lenses & Books for 2008

 There’s a technical aspect to using a polarizing filer, but there’s a visual aspect that you really have to experience if you are a photographer.
 Have you experienced a Polarizing filter yet?
 If you have not, I seriously recommend trying one today.
 Do not delay.Read More »Polarizing Filters Make Magic Moments

 Photojournalism calls for a wide range of skills, and a selection of lenses to match.
 Selecting the right lens at the right time is at the core of this discussion simply because of the range of events that they may be called upon to cover – a conference one day, a riot the next, and a Nobel prize winner on yet another occasion.

 However, photojournalists need certain common qualities in all their lenses, and these are a constant.
 Let’s discuss the features that the best lenses have, and list a few of the most popular and useful lenses for journalism.Read More »The Best Lenses for Photojournalism

 by Ben McLeod If you want the sharpest pictures that your lens can give you, remember not to use its largest and smallest apertures.
 Most… Read More »Tiny Tips 8: Best Apertures for Sharpness

 Selecting a lens for Macro Photography starts with the question: What is Macro Photography?

-When objects in front of a lens are captured at almost their same size (1:1) on the camera’s sensor, that is Macro Photography.
+When objects in front of a lens are captured at almost the same size (1:1) on the camera’s sensor, that is Macro Photography.
 For this, special lenses are used.
-These lenses are typically able to focus very close to the front element of the lens.
+These lenses are typically able to focus very near the front element of the lens.
 Their design and clarity need to be exceptional in order to get pleasing results.